Deadline: March 25, 2019

 KIAS is a not-for-profit research organization in Nepal established by a group of Nepali scientists with proven excellence in basic and applied research as well experience in science popularization.
 KIAS is an equal opportunity employer dedicated to building a broadly diverse and inclusive researchers and staffs.
 It believes in promoting affirmative action to achieve such diversities.
 KIAS encourages all qualified applicants, including minorities and women.

 NAAMII is a newly established research institute with a vision of doing world class research to solve local and global problems and help create an ecosystem of high-quality research, innovation and higher education in Nepal.
+NAAMII is an Equal Opportunity Employer and is committed to diversity and inclusion in our workforce.
+Women, Indigenous people, marginalised people and people of multicultural backgrounds are encouraged to apply.

 Rs 30,000 per month